Hardik9800/User-Management-API/README.md

    3. Choose the HTTP method as POST.

-   4. Enter the request URL: `http://localhost:8000/api/users` (Assuming your server is running on port 8000).
+   4. Enter the request URL: `http://localhost:8000/api/users` (Assuming our server is running on port 8000).
 Make sure to replace `localhost` and `8000` with the correct host and port if your server is running elsewhere.

    5. In the request body section, select "raw" and use JSON format to provide user data.
 For example: